Questions about page content:

 How does business type categorisation work?

 Each page is categorised according to our system of business type – for instance, ‘Marinas and Moorings’ or ‘Sales and Brokerage’ or ‘Toilets and Sanitation’.
 (See above for more details.)
 Typically, however, any given page will have the potential to fall under more than one category.
-To this end, and when it is appropriate, pages are listed within two categories.
-And businesses who own a Spotlight page have the ability to list their page within up to four categories.
+To this end, and when it is appropriate, pages may be listed within two categories.
+And businesses who own a Spotlight page have the ability to list their page within up to three categories.

 As a visitor, business type categorisation (including the use of multiple categories) is designed to enhance your experience of the site by producing more accurate results from your searches – whether you are searching via the ‘list of business categories’ feature or through the search engine.
 As a listed business, meanwhile, this feature increases the chances of your page being found by potential customers.